Want to Know How to Get a Driver’s licence in Manitoba?

 Each applicant must successfully pass the Manitoba Class 5 knowledge test.

-Individuals who already have a valid Canadian license (issued from another province) might be able to have their license transferred.
-In these instances you would surrender the license you now have and would be issued a Manitoba driver’s license.
+Individuals who already have a valid Canadian licence (issued from another province) might be able to have their licence transferred.
+In these instances you would surrender the licence you now have and would be issued a Manitoba driver’s licence.

-*There are some countries that also have a reciprocating agreement with Manitoba that addresses driver license transfers.
-You should check with the province officials and find out if you can receive a license without having to go through the GLP system.
+*There are some countries that also have a reciprocating agreement with Manitoba that addresses driver licence transfers.
+You should check with the province officials and find out if you can receive a licence without having to go through the GLP system.